Hereditary Optic Neuropathies

 Dominant optic atrophy

-Most patients with dominant optic atrophy have no associated neurologic abnormalities, although nystagmus and hearing loss have been reported.
-The only symptom is slowly progressive bilateral vision loss, usually mild until late in life.
-The entire optic disk or, at times, only the temporal portion is pale without visible vessels.
+Most patients with dominant optic atrophy have no associated neurologic abnormalities beyond vision loss, although nystagmus and hearing loss have been reported (1).
+The only symptom is slowly progressive bilateral central vision loss, with variable age of onset and severity.
+The entire optic disc or, at times, only the temporal portion is pale without visible vessels.
+Visual fields will typically show bilateral central scotomas.
 A blue-yellow color vision deficit is characteristic.

 Leber hereditary optic neuropathy